 - How will the works affect the cemetery?

-There will be extra traffic in the area due to lorries making their way to and from the new houses on Rufford Close.
+There will be extra traffic in the area due to lorries making their way to and from plots one to four on Rufford Close.

 The vehicles will be using the cemetery access road and Boythorpe Crescent to access the site and complete the works needed.